 Step 1: Make List for All Types of Leaves

 First, create a spreadsheet that contains all of the types of leaves the organization grants.
 Let’s assume, for our demo leave record format, there are a total of six types of leaves.
 We include this in this spreadsheet.

 Let’s also add a list of all the months.
-This, too, will occur many times after this and make the later works easier.
-To enter months and year, let’s input them like this first.
+This, too, will occur many times after this and make the later work easier.
+To enter months and years, let’s input them like this first.